sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/abstract.md

 ## Abstract

-When an operations research (OR) decision is required recurrently, it is needed as a product: a decision-support system (DSS) owned for the life of the business need, whose value is delivered through software that stays testable and maintainable.
-That software is often the weaker half: scientists are trained deeply in mathematics and rarely in software engineering, and a DSS raises questions ordinary software does not.

-We argue that owning a DSS takes a specialized software development team of three contributors: developers, scientists trained in the engineering closest to their work, and OR engineers who build what a DSS needs and a developer cannot supply.

-In a 15-month case study of a 4-scientist team, throughput reached 2.3x after adopting engineering practices, without sacrificing quality.
-AI-coding assistants amplify the practices a team already has, raising the return on that investment rather than removing it.
-We close with SEFOP (github.com/sefop), a framework for OR teams making this transition.
+When an operations research (OR) decision is required recurrently, it becomes a product: a decision-support system (DSS) that must be owned, maintained, and evolved for the life of the business need.
+Yet many OR teams struggle to realize the full value of these products, as software engineering practices are often the weaker half, and DSS introduce unique technical and organizational challenges.
+In this talk, I share lessons from industry on what it takes for an embedded OR team to operate as a specialized software development team, the roles and skills that matter, and the common pitfalls that limit long-term impact.
+Drawing on a 15-month transformation of a four-scientist team, I will show how adopting engineering practices can substantially increase delivery throughput while improving software quality.
+I will also discuss how AI-coding assistants change the equation, amplifying the value of strong engineering foundations rather than replacing the need for them.
+The session concludes with SEFOP, an open framework to help OR teams make this transition, and practical takeaways you can apply in your own context.